base/web/README.md

 4. Add your project's logo:

-   - Place a 192x192 pixel PNG/WebP file in `apps/web/public/images/partners/`
+   - Place a 192x192 pixel PNG/WebP file in `apps/web/public/images/partners/`.
-   - Name should match what you specified in imageUrl
+   - Name should match what you specified in imageUrl.
-   - Use an App/Play Store style icon (not a full wordmark)
+   - Use an App/Play Store style icon (not a full wordmark).

 5. Check if your project has been listed by running it locally: